Mixed moments and the joint distribution of random groups: Mixed moments determine the joint distribution

 \subsection{Joint distribution of finite abelian groups}

 In this section, we prove Theorem \ref{thm21c}.
-As mentioned in Remark \ref{rmk1new1}, its proof was already given in \cite[Section 9]{NVP22}.
+As mentioned in Remark \ref{rmk1new1}, this result is not essentially new.
 We include the proof for the completeness.
 Before doing that, we present a simple proof for the following special case of Theorem \ref{thm21c}.
 Recall that $\GG_p$ is the set of isomorphism classes of finite abelian $p$-groups and $c_{\infty}(p) := \prod_{k=1}^{\infty} (1-p^{-k})$.

 \begin{proposition} Let $r \geq 1$ be an integer, $p$ be a prime such that $2^{\frac{1}{r}} c_{\infty}(p) > 1$ and $\nu$ be a probability measure on $\GG_p^r$.
 If